 The Board may cause the expulsion of any person whose conduct is not courteous and orderly, provided that such person has been admonished at least once by the Board.

-ACTION:

-The Board may order, following the hearing:

-Conditional uses in particular situations as specified in the Zoning Ordinance.

-Improvement Location Permits issued, amended or modified, or denied.

-The affirmation or reversal, wholly or partly, or the modifications of the order, requirement, decision or determination appealed from, as in the Board’s opinion ought to be done and to that end shall have all the powers of the Planning Director from whom the appeal is taken.

 FINAL DISPOSITION OF APPLICATIONS:

+Variances and Conditional Uses: The final disposition of variances and conditional uses shall be an approval or denial of the request based on the criteria and information presented.

-The final disposition of any appeal before the Board shall be in the form of an order either reversing or modifying the requirement, order, decision or determination appealed from and granting the appeal, or affirming the order and denying the appeal.
+Appeals: The final disposition of any appeal before the Board shall be in the form of an order either reversing or modifying the requirement, order, decision or determination appealed from and granting the appeal, or affirming the order and denying the appeal.
 The Board may dismiss an appeal for want of prosecution or for lack of jurisdiction.

 All decisions of the Board, on matters heard in public hearing, shall be by recorded vote.
 The vote of each member shall be a matter of permanent record.

-A case may not be withdrawn by the applicant or requester after the vote has been called for by the Chairman.
+A case may not be withdrawn by the applicant or requester after the vote has been called for by the Chairman unless a majority of the members of the Board agree to the withdrawal.

 No case which has been withdrawn by the applicant or requester shall again be placed on the docket for consideration by the Board within a period of six (6) months from the date of the said withdrawal, except upon the motion of a member, and adopted by the unanimous vote of all members present at a regular or special meeting.

 If the request is granted by the Board, all permits necessary for the prosecution of the work shall be obtained within ninety (90) days.

-REHEARINGS:

-No rehearing of any decision by the Board shall be had except on motion by a member of the Board to reconsider the vote, which motion is seconded and duly passed.
-Such rehearing shall be held within thirty (30) days after such a motion is made, seconded and duly passed.

-No motion for a rehearing shall be entertained except upon written request for rehearing, and then not unless new evidence is submitted which could not reasonably have been presented at the original hearing.

-If rehearing is granted, the case shall be put on the calendar for rehearing and new notices shall be issued in accordance with the notice provisions of these rules.
+APPEAL PROCEDURE:

+Petition for Judicial Review.
+Every decision of the Board shall be subject to Judicial Review in accordance with Indiana Code 36-7-4-900 and 36-7-4-1600 Series.

 ADVICE:

 No informal requests for advice, or moot questions, will be considered by the Board.
 Any advice, opinion, or information given by any Board member or the administrative officer, or any other official or employee of the City of Greenfield, shall not be binding on the Board.
 It is declared to be the policy of the Board to discourage any such personal appeals.